George Bryan (golfer)

 George Bryan IV (born January 12, 1988), nicknamed G4, is an American professional golfer, social media personality, and content creator.
-He is best known as one half of the Bryan Bros Golf YouTube channel alongside his younger brother Wesley Bryan, also a professional golfer and a PGA Tour event winner.
+He is best known as one half of the Bryan Bros Golf YouTube channel alongside his younger brother Wesley Bryan, also a professional golfer.
 A three-time All-American at the University of South Carolina, George holds the school record for lowest career scoring average and was the university's Co-Male Athlete of the Year in 2010.

 Early life and amateur career

 George Bryan IV was born on January 12, 1988, in Columbia, South Carolina, to George Bryan III and Valerie Bryan.
 His father, George Bryan III, is a PGA Professional who operates the George Bryan Golf Academy and competed in the 1999 PGA Championship and 2004 RBC Heritage.
-His younger brother Wesley Bryan is also a professional golfer and PGA Tour winner.
+His younger brother Wesley Bryan is also a professional golfer.

-Heide attended Dutch Fork High School in Irmo, South Carolina, where he was a standout golfer, earning all-state and all-region honors each year.
+George attended Dutch Fork High School in Irmo, South Carolina, where he was a standout golfer, earning all-state and all-region honors each year.
 As a junior golfer, he won the Jay Haas Player of the Year Award in 2005 after finishing first in the South Carolina Heritage Classic Foundation Player Rankings.
 He qualified for the 2005 U.S. Amateur and advanced to match play, and also competed in the British Amateur in 2006.